Last Updated on 2025-07-24 by Jorge Bastos

 Pipa is a restaurant in Porto de Cruz that serves wonderful grilled fish.
 This is one of the restaurants to visit if you fancy grilled fish.
 When we went there, we ate a whole fresh grilled snapper that was the size of the platter; it was impressive.
 The restaurant also serves a delicious bolo de caco with butter and garlic and good appetizers, such as limpets and cuttlefish.

 Note that the availability of fish or shellfish will depend on the day’s catch, so you may not always find the same fish.
-The restaurant also can serve lighter meals such as sandwiches and octopus, prego, and others.
-Please note that A Pipa is a small restaurant, as it only has about eight tables inside and a small terrace.
+The restaurant can also serve lighter meals such as sandwiches, octopus, prego, and others.
+Please note that A Pipa is a small restaurant, with only about eight tables inside and a small terrace.
 So it’s better to try to make a reservation so you don’t risk having to wait too long.

 - Price – From €10 to €20/Person